DonaldWhyte/high-performance-data-processing-in-python/contents.md

 [NEXT]
 If RAM or disk is your bottleneck, parallelise using a cluster.

-Otherwise, you can get **very** far with vecorisation and sprinling `@numba.jit` magic.
+Otherwise, you can get **very** far with vectorisation and sprinkling `@numba.jit` magic.

 [NEXT]